HemanthReddy421/git-github/Python/read_me.txt

+This is data from master branch directly.
-this is something we changed in conflict branch this is conflict new line
+This is a new line in master